Cl4ryty/synaptic_plasticity/README.md

 - ```src/utils.py``` contains functions for encoding the MNIST images into spike trains, and functions to load and save model checkpointLogs

 [TODO] add folder for report, including figures/plots

-## License
-[TODO] - probably needs to be the same as SpykeTorch has